Charging Comparison

 If you mostly charge at home or at work and care more about daily driving costs, the Ford E-Transit is the more efficient choice at 272 Wh/km.
 Lower consumption means lower electricity bills over time.

-For maximum range between charges, the Ford E-Transit gives you 250 km of real-world range, which is 60 km more.
+For maximum range between charges, the Ford E-Transit has a WLTP rated range of approximately 317 km, which is roughly 72 km more.
 Both are capable EVs.
 The best choice depends on how you charge and how far you drive.

 At the charger?
 Scan the screen.